 None available at this time.

 The Massage Therapist Program prepares the graduate for operation of his or her own massage therapy clinic or employment in another health care related setting.
 The graduate therapist is able to observe and assess the client's musculoskeletal system, propose a treatment plan, implement the treatment plan, and observe the client's response to the treatment.
-Stress Reduction, Deep Tissue, Neuromuscular, Lymphatic, Somatic Sports, Swedish, Geriatric, and other manual soft tissue techniques are used.
+Stress Reduction, Deep Tissue, Neuromuscular, Lymphatic, Somatic, Sports, Swedish, Geriatric, and other manual soft tissue techniques are used.
 Documentation is done to record muscular pain and restrictions, postural distortions, fascial adhesions, and the effects of stress on the body.
-Small business start-up and management provide a foundation for entrepreneurs.
-All National Massage Therapist Certification requirements are met for eligibility for the National Massage Certification Exam.
+Small business start-up and management provide a business foundation for graduate entrepreneurs.
+National Massage Board Exam requirements are met for eligibility for that exam in the future.
 Therapists may find opportunities to work in a variety of settings.
-Most opportunities are with private business.
+Many opportunities are with private business.

 The LSC massage program has been approved for credit by the Minnesota State University and College System after an extensive review process.